rahulabrol/android-interview-questions/README.md

 * Should we provide a context in presenter/Model?
 Answering yes/no is not enough.
 You have to provide a solution for it.

-* Why Schedulers and How Rxjava internally works with them?
-SusbcribeOn vs ObserveOn, Schedulers on which both of these work? .subscribe(new Subscriber…) vs .subscribe(new Observer…)
+* Why Schedulers and How RxJava internally works with them?
+SubscribeOn vs ObserveOn, Schedulers on which both of these work? .subscribe(new Subscriber…) vs .subscribe(new Observer…)

 * IOScheduler/new Thread Scheduler in RXJava